God’s First Communication

 Additionally God's response to Cain that he can overcome his sinful nature rides on the coattails of Adam’s sin, teaching that sin is not something coerced or inevitable.

 As we progress in our Torah studies, we must be sensitive that all stories and laws target vital lessons.
-We must not dismiss a story or a single detail as minor.
-Maimonides taught that in some Torah accounts, each item in a section teaches something new, while in other cases, many particulars may be providing context, without new lessons for each word or phrase.
-We must discern when to apply each rule, but recognize that all that is written in Torah is for a purpose.
+We must not dismiss a story or a single detail.
+Maimonides taught that in some Torah accounts, each item teaches something new, while in other cases, many particulars may be providing context, without new lessons for each word or phrase.
+We must discern when to apply each rule, but recognize that all that is written in Torah is for a great purpose.